-Anyone who’s been near an electronic device in the past decade knows how quickly the playing field has changed for businesses and shops around the world.
-It’s not just easier for people to access the internet no matter where they are but it’s also easier for businesses to tap into entirely new sets of customers.
+2 Minute Read[dropcap]A[/dropcap]nyone who’s been near an electronic device in the past decade knows how quickly the playing field has changed for businesses and shops around the world.
+It’s not just easier for people to access the internet no matter where they are but it’s also easier for businesses to tap into entirely new sets of customers. [ctt template=”2″ link=”VPu02″ via=”no” ]With the rate at which the internet is revolutionizing and is now in our pockets, we now have to ensure our websites are easily accessible and optimized for all devices consumers may use.[/ctt]

 When it comes to web development, you need to have an understanding of whom the potential audience is and this can sometimes raise quite a few questions.